WannesFransen1994/3D_Bin_Packaging/README.md

 Intro
 ==================

 This project is made to pack columns in a box.
+The site is deployed at : https://bin-packing-visualisation.herokuapp.com (sometimes it goes to sleep, so first call might be a bit slower than normal)

 Following requirements must be met: